ajimnasib/electricity-bill-calculator/README.md

 1. Launch the AzimTNB app on your Android device.
 2. Enter the number of electricity units used (kWh) in the designated field.
-3. Adjust the rebate percentage using the slider or input field (0% - 5%).
+3. Adjust the rebate percentage using the input field (0% - 5%).
 4. Tap the "Calculate" button to see the estimated electricity bill.
 5. Tap the "Clear" button to clear section.
 6. View the calculated bill amount displayed on the screen.